Gen Z is Feeling Pressure to Get Rich

 The rate at which young adults are being exposed to gambling, including sports betting advertising, through social media and television is unprecedented, according to a recent Canadian Centre on Substance Use and Addiction (CCSA) survey.
 It found about one in three adults aged 18–29 reported gambling online in the past year.
 Research also shows that online gambling is having a long-lasting impact on personal finances.
 Among young adults who gambled online, about a quarter reported reduced savings and higher credit card debt.1

-Part of the problem, Carrick says, is that young people may lose sight of the fact that they’re spending real money, because investing is mostly done virtually: “Parents need to teach [their kids] that yes, it may feel like there’s no friction and the money’s just going there, but it is actually costing you,” he says.
+And at the outset, education could help: “Parents need to teach [their kids] that yes, it may feel like there’s no friction and the money’s just going there, but it is actually costing you,” he says.

 Rising costs are ramping up the pressure to earn fast